N03512799/ELSpring2018/README.md

 *****************************************************************************

-	Design of Final Project is located in docs under Final PRoject Design
+	Design of Final Project is located in docs under Final Project Design

 	Photos of project available in misc folder